 If you’re making a direct claim, you could also be awarded special expenses.
 This can cover any loss of earnings or financial impact that the incident has had on you.
 You should keep hold of any evidence to demonstrate these losses and expenses.

-Using A No Win No Fee Solicitor For An Abuse Claim
+Get Help From A No Win No Fee Solicitor

 Whether it’s a direct claim or one through the CICA, the skill, insights and expertise of a No Win No Fee lawyer could help.
 They can accurately evaluate your historical abuse compensation request and guide your claim appropriately.

-Talk To An Advisor About Filing A Historical Abuse Claim
+Talk To Us About Making An Historical Child Abuse Claim

 With this in mind, contact our team today about your claim.
 Find out how the services of a trained and sympathetic No Win No Fee solicitor could help you by: